vantage-sh/docs.vantage.sh/docs/connecting_datadog.md

 ### Prerequisites

-- When connecting your Datadog account, your user will need access to the `usage_read`, `metrics_read`, and `timeseries_query` scopes. scope to complete the connection.
+- When connecting your Datadog account, your user will need access to the `usage_read` scope to complete the connection.
+Vantage also requests the `metrics_read` and `timeseries_query` scopes for importing [Datadog business metrics](/per_unit_costs#importing-from-datadog).
 See the [Datadog documentation](https://docs.datadoghq.com/account_management/rbac/permissions/) for more information on roles.
 - [Create a free Vantage account](https://console.vantage.sh/signup), then follow the steps below to integrate Datadog costs.

 ### Create the Connection